puppetlabs/puppet-instruqt-tracks/pe-501-lab-3-1-deploy-changes-to-production/01-deploy-to-production-with-impact-analysis/assignment.md

 ========
 1. Switch to the CD4PE browser.
 2. Notice that the `main` pipeline has automatically deployed to the **Development** environment but does not automatically push changes and code to the **Production** environment.
 Wait for all steps to complete before proceeding (2-3 minutes).
 3. Review Impact Analysis.
-Click the downward expansion arrow next to right of the latest **Main** pipeline run.
+Click the downward arrow to the right of the latest **Main** pipeline run.
 4. In the **IA for Deployment** row, click the blue link that starts with a hash (#): ![IA link](https://storage.googleapis.com/instruqt-images/PE501-Continuously%20Deliver/lab3.1-ia-link.png)
 5. Review the Impact Analysis results.
 Once you are done, return to the control repo main page by clicking the `control-repo` link in the **Control Repos\control-repo** breadcrumb trail at the top of the page.
 6. Back at the **Main** pipeline, between the **Deploy to Dev** and **Deploy to Prod** stages, click **Promote**, then click **Promote** and **Done**: ![promote](https://storage.googleapis.com/instruqt-images/PE501-Continuously%20Deliver/promote.png)